AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 ## Step 6: Compare the number of universal IDs with the number of hashed email addresses {#compare-id-count}

-After you complete all steps, the segments should be available in DSP within 24 hours.
-Verify in your audience library (which is available when you create or edit an audience from [!UICONTROL Audiences] > [!UICONTROL All Audiences] or within placement settings) that the segment is populating within 24 hours.
-Compare the number of universal IDs with the number of original hashed email addresses.
+The segments should be available in DSP within 24 hours.
+After DSP receives the segment data, the audience count should be visible within nine (9) hours.

+Verify in your audience library (which is available when you create or edit an audience from [!UICONTROL Audiences] > [!UICONTROL All Audiences] or within placement settings) that the segment is populating, and compare the number of universal IDs with the number of original hashed email addresses.

-The translation rate of hashed email addresses to universal IDs should be greater than 90%.
-For example, if you send 100 hashed email addresses from your customer data platform, they should be translated to more than 90 universal IDs.
-A translation rate of 90% or less is an issue.
+The translation rate of hashed email addresses to universal IDs should be greater than 90%; the translation rate for [!DNL RampIDs] in particular should be 95% if all hashed email addresses are unique.
+For example, if you send 100 hashed email addresses from your customer data platform, they should be translated to at least 95 [!DNL RampIDs] or more than 90 other types of universal IDs.
+A lower translation rate is an issue.
 For more information about how the segment counts can vary, see "[Causes for Data Variances Between Email IDs and Universal IDs](#universal-ids-data-variances)."

 Segments are refreshed every 24 hours.
 However, inclusion in a segment expires after 30 days by default or after a customer-specified expiration period.
 Refresh your segments by re-pushing them from [!DNL Tealium] prior to the expiration.
 To request a custom segment expiration, contact your Adobe Account Team.